kshenoy/vim-origami/README.md

 ##Usage
 So, once that's done, out of the box, the followings mappings are defined by default:
 ````
-  <leader>zax  Align all folds of level 'x'
+  `<count>Za`  Align all folds of level 'count'
+         `ZA`  Align all folds
-  <leader>zox  Insert a start foldmarker of level 'x' at the end of line
+  `<count>ZF`  Insert a start foldmarker of level 'count' at the end of line and comment it
-  <leader>zcx  Insert an end  foldmarker of level 'x' at the end of line
+  `<count>Zf`  Insert a start foldmarker of level 'count' at the end of line but don't comment it
-  <leader>zOx  Insert a start foldmarker of level 'x' enclosed in comments at the end of line
+  `<count>ZC`  Insert an end  foldmarker of level 'count' at the end of line and comment it
-  <leader>zCx  Insert an end  foldmarker of level 'x' enclosed in comments at the end of line
+  `<count>Zc`  Insert an end  foldmarker of level 'count' at the end of line but don't comment it
-  <leader>zd   Delete a foldmarker present on the line
+         `ZD`  Delete the foldmarker from the line

-  <leader>zaa  Align all the folds
-  <leader>zoo  Insert an unnumbered open foldmarker
-  <leader>zcc  Insert an unnumbered close foldmarker
-  <leader>zOO  Insert a commented unnumbered open foldmarker
-  <leader>zCC  Insert a commented unnumbered close foldmarker
 ````
-where 'x' is a number from 0-9.
-0 refers to unnumbered folds
+If no count is given, then the actions are performed on unnumbered folds